 In Japan, gyudon is sometimes served with a raw egg yolk or onsen tamago (poached egg) in the center of the meat and onion mixture.
 As raw eggs are not recommended in the U.S., you can try making onsen tamago by pouring beaten eggs into the pan right before serving so that they will be cooked.

-- Serve hot steamed rice into individual deep rice bowls.
+Serve hot steamed rice into individual deep rice bowls.
 Put simmered beef on top of the rice.
-Top with some benishoga (optional).
+Top with some optional benishoga.